sandialabs/sceptre-bennu/README.md

     cd src/pybennu

     # It is recommended to install in a python virtual environment
-    # Depending on your pip version, you may first need to upgrade with: pip install -U pip
+    # Depending on your pip version, you may need to upgrade pip first: pip install -U pip
     pip install .
     ```